How to Hide Your Number When Calling — *67 Still Works (2026)

 When You Cannot Hide Your Number

-911 Emergency Calls: Emergency services always see your real number and location.
-Required by law.
+Emergency services always see your real number and approximate location.
+This is required by law for safety.

-Law Enforcement Subpoenas: Your carrier always has a record.
-Courts can compel carriers to reveal identity.
+Your carrier always has a record.
+Courts can compel carriers to reveal caller identity for any call.

-Text Messages: *67 only works for voice calls.
-SMS always shows your number.
+*67 only works for voice calls.
+SMS and MMS always show your number.
 Use a second-number app for anonymous texting.

 Is Anonymous Calling Legal?

-Yes — hiding your real phone number is completely legal in the US.
-The Truth in Caller ID Act of 2009 targets transmitting false caller ID with intent to defraud or harm.
-Simply blocking your number via *67 or carrier settings is not affected.
-Penalties for illegal spoofing: up to $10,000 per violation.
+Yes — hiding your real phone number is completely legal in the United States.
+The Truth in Caller ID Act of 2009 (signed December 22, 2010) specifically targets transmitting false caller ID information with intent to defraud or cause harm.
+Simply blocking your number via *67 or carrier settings does not violate this law.
+The companion regulation, STIR/SHAKEN, governs how carriers cryptographically sign caller-ID for legitimate calls — see our STIR/SHAKEN explainer for how this affects whether your outbound calls ring or get flagged “Spam Likely”.

 International Anonymous Calling Codes